gvwilson/buildtogether.tech/src/thinking/index.md

 cognitive development, so they need different kinds of teaching [%b Kalyuga2003 %].
 Novices need to be told what to learn next: since they don't have yet a mental model of the problem, they don't know what to ask for.
-As [%b Kirschner2006 %] and many others have shown, [%i "discovery-based learning" %]discovery-based learning[%/i%] in which people are told "go figure out how to solve this problem" is less effective for novices than guided learning because they don't know what to ask next.
+As [%b Kirschner2006 %] and many others have shown, discovery-based learning[%i "discovery-based learning" %] in which people are told "go figure out how to solve this problem" is less effective for novices than guided learning because they don't know what to ask next.

 Once someone is a competent practitioner, though, being told step-by-step what to tackle next is both unnecessary and frustrating.
-Competent practitioners should be [%i "mentoring" %]mentored[%/i%] instead of lectured: they should tackle problems on their own, but have someone at hand to get them unstuck if it takes them more than a few minutes to figure out what to do next.
+Competent practitioners should be mentored[%i "mentoring" %] instead of lectured: they should tackle problems on their own, but have someone at hand to get them unstuck if it takes them more than a few minutes to figure out what to do next.

-Finally, the most effective way to "teach" experts is to have them reflect or [%i "introspection" %]introspect[%/i%] on their own practice [%b Schon1984 %].
+Finally, the most effective way to "teach" experts is to have them reflect or introspect[%i "introspection" %] on their own practice [%b Schon1984 %].
 This usually happens in three stages:

 1. You do some work and get feedback on it.
 For example, someone in grade